pedroos/NoperHash/Readme.md

 double hash = NoperHash.Get(UTF8.GetBytes("my_string").ToDoubles());
 ```

-To obtain the hash of a list of numbers, use:
+To get the hash of a list of numbers, use:

 ```
 using static System.Text.Encoding;